 |International Tuition Fees||Tuition Fees for international students are elsewhere on this website.|

 - Teaching staff

-- Various academic and clinical staff from the Otago Medical School (including the School of Biomedical Sciences - BMS, Dunedin School of Medicine - DSM, University of Otago Christchurch - UOC, and University of Otago Wellington - UOW) and associated District Health Boards and regional and community organisations.
+Various academic and clinical staff from the Otago Medical School (including the School of Biomedical Sciences - BMS, Dunedin Medical Campus - DMC, University of Otago Christchurch - UOC, and University of Otago Wellington - UOW, associated District Health Boards and regional and community organisations.

 - Paper Structure

 - Early Professional Experience module

 - In ELM, students spend about 45% of their time in formal teaching situations (lectures, labs) and about 15% in small groups (case tutorials, supervised patient contact), with the remaining 40% of non-contact time allocated to independent learning.

 Textbook lists are updated annually and will be provided early in the academic year.

 - Global perspective, Interdisciplinary perspective, Lifelong learning, Scholarship,

 Communication, Critical thinking, Cultural understanding, Ethics, Environmental literacy,